Jeff Reine-Adélaïde

-Jeff Jason Reine-Adélaïde (born 17 January 1998) is a French professional footballer who plays as a midfielder for Ligue 1 club Troyes, on loan from Lyon.
+Jeff Jason Reine-Adélaïde (born 17 January 1998) is a French professional footballer who plays as a midfielder for Eredivisie club Heracles.

 Club career

 Arsenal

 Born in Champigny-sur-Marne, Reine-Adélaïde started his career with RC Lens where he played for the club's youth and reserve sides.
 He made his first-team debut for Racing Club as an unused substitute on 18 April 2015 against Metz.
 Lens lost the match 3–1.
 After the season, Reine-Adélaïde signed for Arsenal of the Premier League in England.
 He made his start for the 2015–16 season in the Emirates Cup against Lyon in which his performance was praised by supporters and pundits.

 He made his professional debut for Arsenal on 9 January 2016 against Sunderland in the FA Cup, coming on as an 81st-minute substitute for Joel Campbell in a 3–1 win at the Emirates Stadium.

 Reine-Adélaïde played for Arsenal in their victorious U21 Premier League's play off final of 2016.
 Also held at the Emirates Stadium, this win thus earned the Gooners promotion to the U21 league's first division.

 Adélaïde made six appearances for the club's first team during the 2016–17 season, with the last of those caps coming in Arsenal's FA Cup quarter-final win against Sutton United.
 After he featured against Reading for Arsenal's U23s, Adélaïde picked up an injury which thus sidelined him for the rest of the season.